K1329284/EPE/README.txt

   Oh, and comments can be left with "//" or "#"
   Please do enjoy, the EPE is months of work between classes by one guy, me, Evan.

+Obviously, there is also a built in editor called "EPE Editor.html" included in this folder.
+Here is how to use it:
+  Using the '[' and ']' keys allows you to control the size of a rectangle called the "creator".
+  Pressing the 'debug' button in the bottom left allows for a variety of controls.

+  'free-cam' -> allows to look around and edit without moving the player.
+  'put player' -> puts the player at the location of the free-cam position.
+  'get code' -> prints the .epe formatted code with spots to edit things that are advanced. (anything with a special value)

+  The rest make sense based off their names or you can test them out :3 It's intended to be used to make single areas, exported, then using OFFSET(X,Y) to place it where needed.

 If you want to see an earlier version of the EPE with less platform types as a final product for ideas check out Septomolian Parkour "https://impossibleevan.itch.io/septomolian"